-Figs also offer more minerals, especially iron, magnesium and calcium, in which they’re plentiful by double the amount of dates.
+Figs also offer more minerals, especially iron, magnesium, and calcium, which they’re plentiful by double the amount of dates.
 The only exception is potassium, which figs are still high in, but not as high as dates.
-Figs are also higher in zinc than dates, but not by double like the other minerals.
+Figs are also higher in zinc than dates, but not double like the other minerals.
 Calcium is an important nutrient for strong bones and a healthy nervous system, as is magnesium and iron.
 Zinc contributes to a healthy immune system and can also help keep your skin clear by combating inflammation.

 4. Lower in Calories

 Not to focus on calories over quality, but while we’re making a comparison, figs win in the calorie department too.
-Figs have 15 percent less calories than dates, which means you can eat double the amount that you can of dates and still satisfy your sweet tooth, or eat half the amount you would of dates to take in less sugar.
+Figs have 15 percent fewer calories than dates, which means you can eat double the amount that you can of dates and still satisfy your sweet tooth, or eat half the amount you would of dates to take in less sugar.
 Though it might not seem like a large amount, 15 percent by weight makes a big difference each time you eat.

 5. Helpful For Removing Harmful Estrogens